georchestra/mapstore2-georchestra/README.md

 pip install recommonmark
 ```

-than you can build html documentation using :
+Now, you can build html documentation using :

 ```sh
 cd docs # enter in the docs folder